 As strange as it may sound, ringworm has nothing to do with worms.
 It is a common fungal skin infection called “Dermatophytosis”, or commonly named “ringworm”.
 This disease is named after ringworm because of the unique ring-like pattern formed over the skin by red spots.
 One of the few factors that predispose a cat to ringworm is youth, so it is always a good idea to constantly check on your kitten’s skin to make sure he doesn’t show signs of this disease.
 Other symptoms of this infection include red scaly skin spots, itchiness, dandruff and patchy hair loss.
 If your cat gets ringworm, you have to be careful too because this disease can easily be spread to humans.

 The treatment of ringworm depends on the severity of the disease.
 Your vet may decide to recommend a special shampoo or ointment to get rid of the fungal infection.
 If it is more severe, he may prescribe oral meds if needed.
-You can also naturally treat the ringworm with a homeopathic remedy that will eliminate the fungal infection and prevent the ringworm from spreading.
+You can also naturally try to get rid the ringworm with a homeopathic product that can be used to before fungal infection or ringworm spread.
 Make sure to regularly bring your kitty to the vet for a check up to see if the disease is going away.
 To prevent the infection from coming back, treating your kitty’s environement to make it ringworm-free is also very important.

 3. Upper Respiratory Infection